Suggested Teacher Resources

-Below is a list of suggested teacher resources.
-Please feel free to utilize these offerings in your classroom to help enhance the learning experience.
+Please feel free to utilize these suggested educator resources in your classroom to help enhance the learning experience.
 Whether used as stand-alone activities or in conjunction with a Museum visit, this information is sure to leave a lasting impression!
-While many of these offerings are for Fairfield Public Schools, they’re free and easy to use for all districts.

 Pre-Visit Activities